retarfi/jptranstokenizer/README.md

 ## Quickstart

-This is the example to use `jptranstokenizer.JapaneseTransformerTokenizer` with [sentencepiece mode of nlp-waseda/roberta-base-japanese](https://huggingface.co/nlp-waseda/roberta-base-japanese) and Juman++.
+This is the example to use `jptranstokenizer.JapaneseTransformerTokenizer` with [sentencepiece model of nlp-waseda/roberta-base-japanese](https://huggingface.co/nlp-waseda/roberta-base-japanese) and Juman++.
 Before the following steps, you need to **install pyknp and Juman++**.

 ```python